1989 Tiananmen Square protests and massacre: In the city

-Just past 6 am on 4 June, as a convoy of students who had vacated the square were walking westward in the bicycle lane along Chang'an Avenue back to campus, three tanks pursued them from the square, firing tear gas.
-One tank was said to have driven through the crowd, killing 11 students and injuring scores of others.
+Just past 6:00 on 4 June, as a convoy of students who had vacated the square were walking westward in the bicycle lane along Chang'an Avenue back to campus, three tanks pursued them from the square, firing tear gas.
+One tank proceeded to ram the crowd, killing 11 students and injuring scores of others.

 By dawn, the sky was enveloped with smoke rising from the centre of the city, and the streets were filled with burned-out vehicles.
 Skirmishes between protesters and troops continued sporadically in the city.
 Some demonstrators regrouped and attempted to re-enter the square from the northeast on East Chang'an Avenue, but were driven off by gunfire.
 The square remained closed to the public for two weeks.

 At 17:00, a sitrep from the U.S. State Department to the U.S. Embassy indicated that the PLA was "mopping up isolated resistance".